Everything You Need to Know About Mens Silver Chains

 Titanium is costlier than steel, but still looks less "rich" as compared to sterling silver.
 It is a highly durable metal used in many other commercial applications, and can also be found in jewelry such as necklaces and rings.
 Choosing Titanium is a personal preference for a low maintenance product.

-The second most popular necklace pattern.
-It's also known as "Cuban chain."
+The most popular chain style today -- also known as "Cuban chain."
 The pattern consists of a series of uniformly-shaped, grooved links.
+A subset of this style, called "Miami Cuban," has tighter gaps with less space between the links.

 The Byzantine pattern is sophisticated looking, and almost similar to a bicycle chain.
 They traditionally have black oxidization accents within the links for a richer look.